Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/nuclear_waste_transport.rst

 RADIOACTIVE_DECAY
   Opens a RADIOACTIVE_DECAY block.
 Must have a matching ``END``.
 There should only be one RADIOACTIVE_DECAY block.
 This block lists all radioactive species and their daughter decay products.
-If there are no readioactive species, this block can be omitted.
+If there are no radioactive species, this block can be omitted.

  ::